wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 Once all of this has been installed correctly Google AdWords will collect the remarketing lists.
 With those lists you will be able to use Remarketing Lists for Search Ads (RLSA) and Dynamic Display Ads.

-The WGDR plugin has been tested with the current versions of WordPress, WooCommerce, the Google Product Feed plugin, the Wootique and Canvas themes.
+The WGDR plugin has been tested with the current versions of WordPress, WooCommerce, the Google Product Feed plugin, the Wootique and several other themes.

 Please find more interesting information on following pages: